robvet/hack-integration/2-backend_api/readme.md

     * **Input**: The Feedback `feedbackId` as a query string or route parameter

     * **Requirements**
-        * Get the rating from your database and return the entire JSON payload for the review identified by the id
+        * Get the feedback from your database and return the entire JSON payload for the review identified by the id
         * Additional route parameters or query string values may be used if necessary.

     * **Output**: